fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 ![gcvr-flowImg](img/gcvr-flowImg.jpg)

 ## What does it do ?
-1. The plugin measures the average intensity ($\mu$) and the standard deviation ($\sigma$) of the gray levels within a user defined region of interest (ROI) for each image of a stack corresponding to acquisitions made for each PMT to compare.
+1. The plugin measures the average intensity (µ) and the standard deviation ($\sigma$) of the gray levels within a user defined region of interest (ROI) for each image of a stack corresponding to acquisitions made for each PMT to compare.
 2. It calculates the coefficient of variation (CV) as follows:
 $$CV = \frac{\sigma}{\mu}$$
 3. The normalized CV is then calculated as the ratio of the current image's CV over the minimum retrieved CV over all images.